brintelldev/sar.ai/replit.md

 Preferred communication style: Simple, everyday language.
 Super Admin Focus: Super admin should only see platform management features, not NGO-specific operations.
 Navigation: Different sidebar for super admin with platform-focused options only.
+Course Management: Unified interface with role-based permissions - beneficiaries can only view/enroll, admins have full control.
 ```